 As an organisation established with the aim of documenting child rights related issues, we implement projects that monitor various aspects of child rights situations in Malawi, such as the following:

 In 2008, CRIDOC was also among the six NGOs in Malawi that participated in the Convention on the Rights of the Child (CRC) Monitoring exercise, vis-à-vis data collection (research) and compilation of the Alternative/Shadow Report.
+Our work helps to promote the child rights agenda within Malawi news, events and programs, ensuring that child rights issues become prominent on our Malawi map.

 On Media Monitoring, CRIDOC and Media Monitoring Africa (MMA) co-facilitated a consultative needs assessment workshop with media in June 2008 on children’s media monitoring with support from Plan Malawi